 Chemically known as “calcium sulfate dihydrate,” gypsum contains calcium, sulfur bound to oxygen, and water.
 Gypsum is an abundant mineral and takes forms including alabaster—a material used in decoration and construction as far back as ancient Egypt.
 The White Sands National Monument in New Mexico is the world’s largest gypsum dunefield.

 This non-toxic mineral can be helpful to humans, animals, plant life, and the environment.
-While the majority of gypsum produced in North America is used to manufacture gypsum board or building plasters, gypsum is used in many other ways.
+While the majority of gypsum produced in United States and Canada is used to manufacture gypsum board or building plasters, gypsum is used in many other ways.

 Two Types of Gypsum: Natural and FGD